• Menu

 Hardness Over 700 ppm (calcium carbonate)

-Water that contains over 700 ppm of hardness is considered extremely ‘hard' water.
+Water that is over 700 ppm hard is considered extremely ‘hard' water.
 Natural waters may range from close to zero hardness to many hundreds of parts per million.

 In our experience, water over 700 ppm is extremely hard and will definitely have a serious effect on your household fixtures, piping, and appliances.
 Water of this hardness requires a special type of heavy-duty softener system, see our recommendations below.

-Water softening is an excellent money-saving home improvement, reducing white spotting on fixtures and surfaces, extending the life of plumbing and appliances, and making clothes, hair and skin softer.
+Water softening is an excellent money-saving home improvement.
+It reduces white spotting on fixtures and surfaces, extends the life of plumbing and appliances, and softens clothes, hair, and skin.

 Most soaps and detergents on the market today are loaded with chemicals and salts designed to break down this soap scum and allow the soap to work in hard water, and softening hard water eliminates the use of these harsh chemicals and detergents.

-By using a water softener, you can reduce up to 80% the amount of soap and detergents you use, your clothes will come out cleaner and whiter, and your hair and skin will be softer without the use of conditioners or lotions.
+By using a water softener, you can reduce the amount of soap and detergent you use by up to 80%.
+Your clothes will come out cleaner and whiter, and your hair and skin will be softer without the use of conditioners or lotions.

 We do not recommend no-salt water conditioners for this type of hard water.